A losing war I'm fighting

 A one-tree kingdom, A no-horse town,

-and I wonder what was supposed to go there.
+and I wonder what was supposed to go

 I wonder that it wasn't built,